 Is wood smoke unhealthy to breathe?

 In addition to gases and particles, the burning of wood produces fine particulate matter, a critera pollutant.
 Fine particulates are very small — it would take 25 of them lined up end to end to span the width of one human hair.
 Fine particulates can travel deep into your lungs, bypassing the body’s natural defenses.
-As a result, the lungs can be aggravated, especially for children, the elderly and those with respiratory ailments including asthma.
+As a result, the lungs can be aggravated, especially for children, older adults and those with respiratory ailments including asthma.
 Fine particulates have also been linked to heart disease.
 Wood smoke also contains toxins such as benzene, aldehydes and alkenes, which are carcinogens.

 If wood smoke is impacting my health, what should I do?